Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - features which are present in Unstable release or on Github but not yet in the publicly available testing release:
   - Additional parameters for Cruise Control, see https://blueprints.launchpad.net/or/+spec/additional-cruise-control-parameters (PR #839)
   - Unify Raildriver code implementation, by cesarBLG; includes management of external devices different from Raildriver, plus two minor RD  code fixes (PR #757)
-  - Emergency dump valves (PR#829 by cesarBLG)
-  - Implement brake relay valve (PR#833 by cesarBLG), see http://www.elvastower.com/forums/index.php?/topic/34527-wishes-for-improvement-of-braking-systems/page__view__findpost__p__297020
-  - Animating locomotive windows, see http://www.elvastower.com/forums/index.php?/topic/37120-opening-and-closing-trainset-windows/ (PR #841)
+  - Animating locomotive and carriage windows, see http://www.elvastower.com/forums/index.php?/topic/37120-opening-and-closing-trainset-windows/ (PR #841)
-  - NEW: animating carriage windows, see http://www.elvastower.com/forums/index.php?/topic/37120-opening-and-closing-trainset-windows/page__view__findpost__p__298183 (PR #841)
-  - NEW: electric locomotive hot start, by cesarBLD (PR #830). see http://www.elvastower.com/forums/index.php?/topic/35301-menu-options/page__view__findpost__p__296766
-  - NEW: Bug fix for sanding max speed not working, by SteelFill (PR #840), see http://www.elvastower.com/forums/index.php?/topic/37178-ineffective-train-brakes/page__view__findpost__p__297807